-If your wish is to get your show “out there” for the world to hear, online distribution via a Podcast, Internet radio station or audio embedded on a website are fabulous ways to distribute your show.
-You can even do o.k. monetizing your show using these platforms.
-Just don’t think that terrestrial radio stations will clamor for it no matter how many hits or downloads you get.
+If your wish is to get your show “out there” for the world to hear, online distribution via a Podcast, Internet radio station or embedded audio on a website or a cloud based platform are fabulous ways to distribute your show.
+You can even monetize your show using these platforms.
+Just don’t think that terrestrial radio stations will clamor for it no matter how many visits or downloads you get.
 In fact, most personalities who were successful in radio syndication have moved away from broadcast radio and are now doing their bits on the Internet (Adam Corolla and Tom Leykis come to mind.)
 Help me if you can think of one that has done it the other way around.
 Oops, maybe Perez Hilton.

 8. “Any radio syndication company will represent my show.”

 If a radio syndication company says they will take your show/idea and syndicate it nationally without a significant station or number of stations already on the show, question it.
 For a major radio syndication company the idea of launching a show nationally is having the ability to deliver a certain audience to national advertisers.
 Without a measurable audience (unless the syndicator is aggregating the audiences of a number of smaller shows) a show with none or one station has little value.

 7. “I’ve got advertisers,I can sell the show myself.”

 No you can’t.
 National advertisers need a show to deliver (or cover) a certain percentage of the US population before they would consider advertising in a particular radio show.
 They won’t talk to you- that’s what national sales companies are for.
 And if you think you can approach local advertisers in each individual market you may get your show in-think again.
 You would be in competition with the local sales department at the radio station and that is not going to happen, unless you are paying for airtime and are allowed to bring your own show sponsors.

 6. “I’ll get a radio station or two and distribute the show myself.”